Annuity Options

 An annuity is a specific type of contract offered by financial institutions like insurance companies.
-There are numerous variations and options available depending on the company issuing the contract, but the purpose of an annuity is to allow a person to grow their money, and then receive a stream of payments at a later date.
+There are numerous variations available depending on the company issuing the contract.

+The purpose of an annuity is to allow a person to grow their money, and then receive a stream of payments at a later date.
 CBC Settlement Funding frequently works with the nine most common types of annuities: fixed, variable, immediate, deferred, indexed, inherited, qualified, non-qualified and lottery.

 Immediate Annuities